odevauchelle/pyFreeFem/documentation/free-surface_aquifer.md

-# Flow in a free-surface aquifer
+# Steady flow in a free-surface aquifer

 We want to compute the two-dimensional Darcy flow in an unconfined aquifer.
 The problem features a free boundary, where both the pressure and the stream function are known, but the location of which is unknown a priori.